scaleoutsystems/fedn/docs/roles.md

 - Responsible for end-to-end enterprise security (configures networks, certificates etc)
 - Typically a data engineer / DevOps engineer

-Please refer to the getting started guide, and the [deployment](deployment.md)
+Please refer to the getting started guide, and the [deployment guidelines](deployment.md)

-# Model initiator - Develops the code associated with the FedML model.
+## Model initiator - Develops the code associated with the FedML model.

 - Develops the base model (the actual machine learning model).
 - Develops the code to be executed by clients during model updates and validations.